sciZer0/7/v/README.md

 On the Vote Blockchain, there is one Inbuilt, Order-Book Exchange; – Unbelievable Exchange.

-From the start, the fee rate on Unbelievable Exchange is 0.00%, and  the user (Voters) can monthly change the rate by 0.01  – either increase or decrease –  through Competitive Quadratic Voting.
+From the start, the fee rate on Unbelievable Exchange is 0.00%, and users (Voters) can monthly change the rate by 0.01  – either increase or decrease –  through Competitive Quadratic Voting.

 <p>&nbsp</p>